radicle-dev/radicle.xyz/_guides/protocol.md

 Git, the most widely-used distributed version control system, enables users to maintain and modify personal copies of data repositories, commonly for source code control.
-Its structure for direct user-to-user collaboration, while feasible, is often cumbersome due to Git's primary focus on version control rather than collaboration.
+Its structure for direct user-to-user collaboration, while feasible, is often cumbersome since Git primarily focuses on version control rather than collaboration.
 As a result, users frequently opt for centralized [forges][] like GitHub or GitLab, which offer enhanced interfaces and collaborative tools on top of Git, such as project management and code review.